How do I determine the molar extinction coefficient of my protein?

 Finally, using the Beer-Lambert law, calculate the absorptivity constant and molar extinction coefficient from the slope of the A280 curve and the molecular weight of the protein.

 The analysis is typically within 10% accuracy.
 You can ensure this quality by running a BSA sample (NIST standard) along with your samples.

 Things to consider when determining the extinction coefficient of proteins

-It is very important that you make the extinction coefficient determination in the buffer system you are going to use in your lab.
+You must make the extinction coefficient determination in the buffer system you will use in your lab.
 Also, the sample should be as concentrated as possible.
-This ensures that you get an extinction coefficient that covers as large a concentration range as possible [1, 2].
+This ensures that you get an extinction coefficient covering as large a concentration range as possible [1, 2].

 UV measurement at 280 nm and triplicate amino acid analysis